 How we decide when to grit the roads

-This decision is not taken lightly as each run uses approximately 65 tonnes of salt if we use a pre-wet mix, or 85 tonnes of rock salt if we lay the salt dry.
-Costs include the salt, labour and fuel.
+This decision is not taken lightly.
+Each run uses around 65 tonnes of salt if we use a pre-wet mix, or 85 tonnes of rock salt if we lay the salt dry.
+The process for making the decision is as follows:

 Why roads may still be icy

 After gritting, no promise can be given that roads will always remain clear of ice or snow.
 Forecasts are only prediction of the future.
 They are mostly very accurate, but they can change at times.
 Falling temperatures after rain is always a problem.
 It takes around 2 hours for an entire grit run.
 If we have to wait for rain to clear before we salt, wet roads may freeze before they are salted.
 We can’t salt during rain as the salt would be washed away.